What is Internal Linking?

 Internal links offer a lot of great benefits.

 User experience-wise, they help your readers to find other content that they may want to read, like related articles and blog posts.
-They can also be used to explain terms, link to products, and take users to more in-depth articles.

-Internal links also help crawlers to navigate through your site.
 A Google bot lands on your home page and maps out your website by following all of your links, both internal and external.
 By mapping out your links and determining which pages have the highest number of backlinks, Google can begin to understand which of your pages and posts are the most important.

 The pages that have the most links (both internal and external) will have higher authority, meaning they’re more likely to show up in search results.